Marek Jankulovski

 Marek Jankulovski (born 9 May 1977) is a Czech former professional footballer who played as a defender.
 His most notable achievements include winning the UEFA Champions League with AC Milan and being voted the 2007 Czech Footballer of the Year.
 He earned 77 caps for the Czech Republic, and represented them at three UEFA European Championships, the 2000 Summer Olympics and the 2006 FIFA World Cup.

-A quick, tenacious, and hardworking player, Jankulovski was well known for his versatility, being able to play anywhere on the left side, and was used as a full-back, as a wing-back, and as a winger throughout his career.
+Jankulovski was well known for his versatility, being able to play anywhere on the left side, and was used as a full-back, as a wing-back, and as a winger throughout his career.
 He was also known for his ability to cross the ball, as well as his considerable technical ability and energetic attacking runs down the left flank.

 Club career

 Baník Ostrava

 Jankulovski started his career for Baník Ostrava after joining from NH Ostrava.
 In 1994, he made a breakthrough into the first team, as the club finished in third place in the league.
 Jankulovski started out, playing in the attacking midfield position before playing in the defender position and established himself in the first team.

 Jankulovski scored in the opening game of the 1999–2000 season in a 6–1 win against Chmel Blšany.
 A week later he opened the scoring in a 2–2 home draw against Sigma Olomouc.
 It was not until 27 February 2000 when Jankulovski scored his third goal of the season, in a 4–1 win against Sigma Olomouc.
 This was followed by scoring twice in a 3–1 victory against Drnovice.
 He then went on to score three goals later in the 1999–2000 season.
 By the end of the 1999–2000 season, Jankulovski had made 27 appearances and scored eight times in all competitions; his performance at Baník Ostrava attracted interest from foreign clubs.
 By the time he left the club, Jankulovski had made a total of 110 league appearances, scoring fifteen goals.